khueue/ducc/report/ass4/report_ass4.md

 ## Translator Environment

-XXX will probably be similar to the analyzer env?

 The environment is implemented in `src/translator/translator_env.erl`.

-The environment is represented as a stack of scopes wrapped in a tuple:
+The environment is represented as a stack of scopes wrapped in a tuple with some meta data:

-    {Scopes}
+    {LastUsedTemp, LastUsedLabel, FrameSize, Scopes}

+Each `LastUsedTemp` is used for actual parameters and local scalar variables.
+`LastUsedTemp` has the form:

+    {temp, TempId}

+`TempId` is an integer and starts at 1, denoting that the next free temporary register is `{temp, 2}`.
+`{temp, 0}` is reserved for the return value. `{temp, 1}` is reserved for the virtual frame pointer which is used for local array variables.

+Each `LastUsedLabel` is used for global variables. `LastUsedLabel` has the
+form:

+    {label, LabelId}

+`LabelId` is an integer and starts at 99, denoting that the next free label is `{label, 100}`.

+`FrameSize` is an integer value which denotes the frame size of the current scope (see description of `Scopes` below).

 The head of the `Scopes` stack (which is just a list) is the current scope.
 Each scope has the form: